 Dr. Mark A. Kossick presented three lectures on January 28, 2011 to graduate nurse anesthesia students at East Carolina University, Greenville, NC.
 His lectures were “Prerequisite Knowledge to Mentoring Anesthesia Providers in Electrocardiography”, “Critical Assessment & Interventions for Invasive Hemodynamic Data”, “Anesthesia Concepts for Patients with Valvular Heart Disease”.

-the North Carolina Association of Nurse Anesthetists of his appointment to the Research
+Association of Nurse Anesthetists of his appointment to the Research and Education

 Dr. Mark A. Kossick was notified on January 19, 2011 by the Editor of Nurse Anesthesia of his appreciation of Kossick's offer to be a contributor to the 5th edition of the textbook.
 His contributions will include two chapters (Inhalation Anesthetics and Clinical Monitoring I: Cardiovascular System).
 This textbook is used extensively by graduate nurse anesthesia programs across the country and is listed by the Library of Congress as one of the essential texts in the specialty of nurse anesthesia.
 Dr. Kossick has contributed chapters to all prior editions.
 The publisher is Saunders/Elsevier.